Costco Carbonaut Bagels Review

 Taste

 I can’t say I enjoy these.
 They’re not very flavorful, it’s kind of like eating salty dust or cardboard.
+The flavor reminds me of The Grain Escape Gluten-Free Buns from Costco which I also didn’t like.
 They taste way better toasted than not and a lot of butter also enhances the flavor.
 I think if you’re used to eating gluten-free bread these actually might taste pretty okay.

 Image showing three bagels on a white plate.